ufo-github/ponyfoo/posts/funct.md

 This is one of the simplest methods in a native JavaScript Array.
 [Unsurprisingly unsupported™](http://kangax.github.io/es5-compat-table/#Array.prototype.forEach "ECMAScript 5 compatibility table") in IE7 and IE8.

-`forEach` takes a callback which is invoked once for each element in the array, and passed three arguments.
+`forEach` takes a callback which is invoked once for each element in the array, and gets passed three arguments.

 - `value` containing the current array element
 - `index` is the element's position in the array
-- array is a reference to the array
+- `array` is a reference to the array

+Furthermore, we could pass an optional second parameter which will become the context (`this`) for each function call.

 ```js
 ['_', 't', 'a', 'n', 'i', 'f', ']'].forEach(function (value, index, array) {